2022 Stanley Cup playoffs: (P2) Edmonton Oilers vs. (P3) Los Angeles Kings

 The Edmonton Oilers finished second in the Pacific Division with 104 points.
 The Los Angeles Kings earned 99 points to finish third in the Pacific Division.
-This was the eighth playoff meeting between these two teams with Edmonton winning five of the seven previous series.
+This was the eighth playoff meeting between these two rivals with Edmonton winning five of the seven previous series.
 They last met in the 1992 Smythe Division Semifinals, which Edmonton won in six games.
 Edmonton won three of the four games in this year's regular season series.

 The Oilers defeated the Kings in seven games.
-In Game 1, Phillip Danault's goal with 5:14 left in the third period proved to be the game-winning goal for the Kings who edged the Oilers 4–3.
-Mike Smith stopped all 30 shots in Game 2, ending his ten-game playoff losing streak with a 6–0 shutout victory.
-The Oilers dominated Game 3, forcing Los Angeles to switch goalies and giving Evander Kane a hat trick in the process of an 8–2 rout.
-Jonathan Quick claimed a 31-save shutout in Game 4, backstopping the Kings to a 4–0 victory.
+In game one, Phillip Danault's goal with 5:14 left in the third period proved to be the game-winning goal for the Kings who edged the Oilers 4–3.
+Mike Smith stopped all 30 shots in game two, ending his ten-game playoff losing streak with a 6–0 shutout victory.
+The Oilers dominated game three, forcing Los Angeles to switch goalies and giving Evander Kane a hat trick in the process of an 8–2 rout.
+Jonathan Quick claimed a 31-save shutout in game four, backstopping the Kings to a 4–0 victory.
 In the process, he became the leading United States-born goalie in playoff shutouts with 10.
-In Game 5, the Oilers came back from a two-goal deficit to tie the match, however, Kings forward Adrian Kempe's overtime goal, his second score of the affair, gave Los Angeles the 5–4 victory and a 3–2 series lead.
-In Game 6, Connor McDavid scored a goal and provided two assists in the Oilers' 4–2 victory, forcing a seventh game in Edmonton.
-In Game 7, McDavid scored and assisted in a 2–0 victory as they advanced to the Second Round.
+In game five, the Oilers came back from a two-goal deficit to tie the contest; however Kings forward Adrian Kempe's overtime goal, his second score of the affair, gave Los Angeles the 5–4 victory and a 3–2 series lead.
+In game six, Connor McDavid scored a goal and provided two assists in the Oilers' 4–2 victory, forcing a seventh game in Edmonton.
+In game seven, McDavid scored and assisted in a 2–0 victory as they advanced to the second round.